javimartd/rxJava-test/README.md

 ### Test [RxJava][1]

-This project has been created to test RxJava with Android.
-Feel free to use it to improve your knowledge and experience different functionalities.
+This project has been created in order to practice and learn the concepts of reactive programming with RxJava3 for Android.
+Feel free to use it to improve your knowledge and test the different features.

 ### Referencies
 [ReactiveX][2]